Home

 Fusing glass aperture pour patterns (pot melts) can be varied by changing the hole shape in the pot or by having a number of holes in the bottom of the pot.

 Extra holes can be drilled, or shapes altered with a drill, file or chisel.
-Pots with small holes in the side are also suitable.

-The height of the pot above the shelf or saucer will also influence the final glass aperture pour pattern.
+The height of the pot above the shelf or saucer will also influence the final aperture pour pattern.

 Multi-hole commercial ceramic pots in varying sizes are available individually or in pot melt kits.